aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-loopback-vtep-configuration.md

         # IPv4 address for Loopback0.
         # It must be given without a mask.
         # When set, it takes precedence over `loopback_ipv4_pool`.
-        # NOTE: AVD does not check for validity of the IPv4 address and does not catch duplicates.
+        # Note: AVD does not check for validity of the IPv4 address and does not catch duplicates.
         loopback_ipv4_address: <str>

         # IPv4 subnet for VTEP-Loopback allocation.